 The end of the conflict in 1990 marked the unification of the internal market and an upsurge in output in most sectors of the economy and saw an increase in investment and a gradual return of skilled workers to the country.
 Although the economy suffered a slow-down in 1998 to 2000, it recovered in 2001 and 2002.
-Growth continued in 2003 and 2004, with real GDP growth rates of 4.1 percent and 7.4 percent, respectively.
-In 2005, growth witnessed a slowdown following the aftermath of Prime Minister Hariri's assassination, with real GDP growth at 1.1 percent.
+Growth continued in 2003 and 2004, with real GDP growth rates of 3.2 percent and 7.5 percent, respectively.
+In 2005, growth witnessed a slowdown following the aftermath of Prime Minister Hariri's assassination, with real GDP growth at 1.2 percent.
 The first half of 2006 was characterized by a strong revival of the Lebanese economy with real GDP growth estimated at approximately 5 to 6 percent.
 However, the impact of the July 2006 War on the economy, as well as the political tensions that followed, negatively impacted economic growth.
-As a result, real growth was 0.6 percent in 2006.
+As a result, real growth was 0.9 percent in 2006.
 Once the consequences of war began to dissipate and the effects of the favorable economic climate of regional expansion began to be felt in the Republic, the Lebanese economy recovered and resumed its growth pattern with real GDP growth estimated at 7.8 percent in 2007, 9.2 percent in 2008 and 8.5 percent in 2009.
+Real GDP continued to grow in 2010, although at a slower rate of 7.0 percent, due mainly to the impact of the falling growth rate of demand for the volume of imports and local production.
+Real GDP growth is estimated to have slowed significantly in 2011 to 1.5 percent, mainly as a result of political instability in the region.